 COVID-19 Event Modifications

-We are excited to be back orienteering, holding modified events this fall.
+We are excited to be back orienteering, holding modified events this spring.
 A number of modifications have been made to make every effort to be COVID-safe.
 There are changes in the way our events are run, and changes in the requirements for participants.
 Here you will find the changes.
-For other information, please refer to our regular Fall Series page.
+For other information, please refer to our regular Spring Series page.

 Executive Summary – All the “Musts”!

 - Have signed the waiver in advance (once for the year) .
 Each adult must sign this while signed in to their own ottawaoc.ca account.
 The event registration will not be available to you until you have signed the waiver.
 The error msg you will receive in that case will be 'not authorized'.